tadtenacious/MSDS/Data_Mining/Kmeans_From_Scratch_Demo.md

 This is a short walk through of implementing the k-mean algorithm from scratch as implemented in [Kmeans\_from\_scratch.R](https://github.com/tadtenacious/MSDS/blob/master/Data_Mining/Kmeans_from_scratch.R) located in this repo.
 This was an assignment in a Data Mining class for my Master of Data Science program.

 K-means is an unsupervised clustering algorithm.
 It begins by choosing a value for *K*, indicating the desired number of clusters.
 Once this value has been chosen, then *K* rows/points are randomly chosen within a matrix and are assigned as centroids or centers of a cluster.
 Then the [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance) is calculated for each row to each centroid.
 This creates the distance matrix of *n* rows and *K* columns where each row consists of the distances to each centroid.
-Then for each row, the minimum distance is used to assign the row to a cluster.
-Then within each cluster, or matrix subset, all of the rows are averged together to create a new centroid.
-Then the Euclidean Distance calculation and cluster assignment process is repeated and compared with the previous cluster assignments until there is no differnce (convergence) between cluster assignments or a predetermined number of iterations has been completed.
+Then for each row in the distance matrix, the minimum distance is used to assign the row to a cluster.
+Then within each cluster, or matrix subset, all of the rows are averaged together to create a new centroid.
+Then the Euclidean Distance calculation and cluster assignment process is repeated and compared with the previous cluster assignments until there is no difference (convergence) between cluster assignments or a predetermined number of iterations has been completed.

 I chose to break down the task into a series of functions implementing linear algebra and minimizing the use of for loops as much as possible and so that it can run in *n* dimensions.
 As an added incentive, for loops in R are notoriously slow.

 #### Calculate the Euclidean distance between a matrix and vector

-Because a row is really a vector, we use linear algebra to calcuate the distance between a vector and a matrix.
+Because a row is really a vector, we use linear algebra to calculate the distance between a vector and a matrix.

 ``` r
 vec_dist <- function(matrix,vec) {